 As you can see, there’s hardly any language barrier for Rank Tracker.

-A good way to find new keywords and even topic clusters is to analyze the content of your competitors.
+A good way to find new keywords for topic clustering is to analyze the content of your competitors.
 Rank Tracker lets you take your top 10 SERP competitors for a given keyword and find the keywords they use most often in their content.
 Go to Keyword Research > TF-IDF Explorer, enter some seed keywords, and click Search.

 Pay attention to the TF-IDF (Avg.) column — the higher the score is, the more frequent the keyword is among your top competitors.